 Due to us striving so fast and hard we left administration not only confused but also emotionally off balance.
 Being that this never happened before in Missouri history they acted off impulse and violated every constitutional right you can think of.
 Which led to KC Freedom Project lawyers starting a class action lawsuit on our behalf against Missouri DOC.
 The media has been on fire regarding this.

 Update?
 We still on lockdown!
 We still receiving brown bags (sack lunches).
 They say it was $3 million worth of damage.
 They making us do 1 year.
 We damn near 6 months in.

 Administration is still up to their tricky ways.
 They have attempted to divide and conquer us by destroying all the guys' property that was in the hole and told them we did it.
 Also telling all the guys in GP it's our fault they are locked down still.
 So yeah the struggle continues.

 By the way, there have been two other uprisings of this kind since we kicked it off.
 If we can unite here in Missouri where unity has never existed then any state can.

 It has been 13 months since the prisoners bonded together, Black, White, Native and brown (Chicano) and kicked off a riot at Crossroads Correctional Center in Cameron, Missouri, causing over a million dollars in damage.
 What did it accomplish?

-- Two housing units are supposedly to be cleared out and the creation of a SHU units out of those housing units where they are supposed to lock up all the gang leaders and violent soldiers.
+Supposedly two housing units are to be cleared out for the creation of SHU units.
+They are supposed to lock up all the gang leaders and violent soldiers.

 As of now, this is all just rumor, but every time Missouri prisoners show acts of violence via riots, the prison gets stricter.
 For example, the 1985 riot in the old Missouri State Penitentiary caused them to build a supermax housing unit.